Chemical dependency technician full time jobs - 54 jobs

 Who you are:

-You have a high school diploma
+You have a high school diploma; Associates degree preferred.

-You have an active driver's license and proof of car insurance
+You have an active driver's license and proof of car insurance.

-You are 21 years or older
+You are 21 years or older.

 Applicants are considered for all positions in accordance with statutes and regulations concerning non-discrimination on the basis of race, ancestry, age, color, religion, sex, national origin, sexual orientation, gender identity, non-disqualifying disability, veteran status, or other protected classification.
 The Buckeye Ranch is an equal opportunity employer, as well as a substance and tobacco free workplace.
 All offers of employment are contingent on satisfactory pre-employment drug screen.
+At this time, The Buckeye Ranch is unable to provide employer sponsorship for a work visa.
+All applicants must be eligible to work in the United Stated, now and in the future, without the need for employer sponsorship.

 #TBR003